Suggestions, complaints and appeals about road and street issues

 Appealing about councils

-If you are dissatisfied with a council’s response to your complaint, you should follow the appeals procedure described on its website.
+If you are dissatisfied with a council’s response to your complaint, there will be an appeals procedure on its website.
 If this does not lead to an outcome which is acceptable to you, you can then appeal to the Local Government Ombudsman.

 Appealing about TfL

 If you are dissatisfied with TfL’s response to your complaint, you can ask London TravelWatch to review your case.